ChillLive/ChillLiveWallpaperProject/README.md

 ## :hatching_chick: What's next?
 I have many ideas to implement, such as:
 * ~~More parallax settings~~ - _implemented_
-* Different landscapes and scenes
+* Different landscapes and scenes - _2 different scenes implemented_
 * More color varieties
-* Details like the Moon, clouds, and so much more
+* Details like the clouds, and so much more
 * Weather system - _in a far future_

 ## :exclamation: Disclaimer